The Atheist Bible, CC-BY Fabian M. Suchanek

 The true interpretation

-Other denominations of Islam have different tenets and their own name.
-This variation within all religions is just fine, that is until one interpretation of a religion claims to be the only true interpretation of that religion.
-For example, Shias Muslims claim that Shia Islam is “The true Islam” (as opposed to, say, Sunni Islam).
-Similarly, many conservative Christians claim that their belief interpretation is “The true Christianity”.
-Naturally, this upsets believers of other interpretations, because, by the common understanding of the word “true”, it implies that one interpretation is better than the others.
-Much conflict results from this.
+Denominations and interpretations are variants of the belief system of a religion.
+This variation within all religions is all well and good until one interpretation of a religion claims to be the only true interpretation of that religion.
+For example, Shia Muslims claim that Shia Islam is “the true Islam” (as opposed to, say, Sunni Islam).
+Similarly, many conservative Christians claim that their interpretation is “the true Christianity”.
+Naturally, this upsets believers of other interpretations because it implies that their interpretations are not true.

 Wrong labels

 Questions of words are of little importance for us.
 It is for you to formulate your definitions in such a manner as to make yourselves intelligible to one another.
-Your disputes almost always arise from the want of a common agreement in the use of the words you employ [...]
+Your disputes almost always arise from the want of a common agreement in the use of the words you employ. [...]
 For spirits, and especially for those of high degree, the idea is everything, the form is nothing.

 Groups of religions